dialarslan/git_course/README.md

-# git_course
+# calculator
-wbsite design using html and css and js project notes
+calculator design using html and css and js